 Know what to do after a boil water or drinking water avoidance advisory is lifted

-When test results show that the water being supplied is again in compliance with standards and no longer poses a risk to users’ health, the boiling or drinking water avoidance advisory may be lifted by the head of the distribution network.
+When test results show that the water is again in compliance with standards and no longer poses a risk to users’ health, the boiling or drinking water avoidance advisory may be lifted by the head of the distribution network.

 Once an advisory is lifted, you are advised to take the following precautions: